mechanicalgirl/young-coders-tutorial/README.md

 Breaks
 =======

-Build in plenty of breaks and give students some hack time to experiment with their new skills
+Build in plenty of breaks and give students some hack time to experiment with their new skills.

+Without any bult-in testing, this break time is also a great opportunity to observe students and see what they're hacking on as a comprehension check.